Astral projection: Ancient Egyptian

-Amerindian traditions

 Amazon

-The yaskomo of the Waiwai is believed to be able to perform a "soul flight" that can serve several functions such as healing, flying to the sky to consult cosmological beings (the moon or the brother of the moon) to get a name for a new-born baby, flying to the cave of peccaries' mountains to ask the father of peccaries for abundance of game, or flying deep down in a river to get the help of other beings.
+The yaskomo of the Waiwai is believed to have the ability to perform a soul flight that can serve several functions, such as healing; flying to the sky to consult cosmological beings (the Moon or the Brother of the Moon) to obtain a name for a newborn baby; flying to the cave of peccaries' mountains to ask the father of peccaries for abundance of game; or flying deep down into a river to seek the aid of other beings.

 Inuit

-In some Inuit groups, people with special capabilities, known as angakkuq, are said to travel to (mythological) remote places, and report their experiences and matters important to their fellows or the entire community that would be unavailable to people with normal capabilities, such as how to stop bad luck in hunting or cure a sick person.
+In some Inuit groups, individuals with special capabilities, known as angakkuq, are said to be able to travel to (mythological) remote places, and report their experiences and important matters back to their community.
+Those abilities would be unavailable to individuals with normal capabilities.
+Among other things, an angakkuq was said to have the ability to stop bad hunting luck or heal a sick person.
+Soul wandering is classified as a culture-specific disorder.

 Hindu

-Similar ideas such as the Liṅga Śarīra are found in ancient Hindu scriptures such as, the YogaVashishta-Maharamayana of Valmiki.
+Similar ideas such as the Liṅga Śarīra are found in ancient Hindu scriptures such as the Yogavashishta-Maharamayana of Valmiki.
 Modern Indians who have vouched for astral projection include Paramahansa Yogananda who witnessed Swami Pranabananda doing a miracle through a possible astral projection.

 The Indian spiritual teacher Meher Baba described one's use of astral projection:

-In the advancing stages leading to the beginning of the path, the aspirant becomes spiritually prepared for being entrusted with free use of the forces of the inner world of the astral bodies.
-He may then undertake astral journeys in his astral body, leaving the physical body in sleep or wakefulness.
-The astral journeys that are taken unconsciously are much less important than those undertaken with full consciousness and as a result of deliberate volition.
-This implies conscious use of the astral body.
-Conscious separation of the astral body from the outer vehicle of the gross body has its own value in making the soul feel its distinction from the gross body and in arriving at fuller control of the gross body.
-One can, at will, put on and take off the external gross body as if it were a cloak, and use the astral body for experiencing the inner world of the astral and for undertaking journeys through it, if and when necessary....The ability to undertake astral journeys therefore involves considerable expansion of one's scope for experience.
-It brings opportunities for promoting one's own spiritual advancement, which begins with the involution of consciousness.

 Astral projection is one of the siddhis ('magical powers') considered achievable by yoga practitioners through self-disciplined practice.
 In the epic Mahabharata, Drona leaves his physical body to see if his son is alive.